List of endangered languages in Canada: Central Ojibwe

-There are about 8,000 speakers in the central Ojibwe language, and it has been spread over 16 communities in Canada.
-The language is spoken from Ontario Canada to Manitoba.
+There are about 8,000 speakers of the Central Ojibwe language, and it is spread over 16 communities in Canada.
+The language is spoken from Ontario to Manitoba.
 It is also spoken in places from Michigan to Montana next to the Great Lakes which is the home of the Ojibwe people.
 The language today is spoken by people over the age of 70.
 The people of the Ojibwe language note that double vowels in their language are treated as standing for unit sounds, therefore they are alphabetized after corresponding single values.